Sunday, February 26, 2017

 Adam did not say "she shall be called woman"

-Genesis 2:18 And YHWH ELOHIYM said It is not good that audawm exist alone I will make an ezer neged (a helper who is an equal counterpart) 19: And out of the ground YHWH ELOHIYM formed every animal of the field and every bird of the air and brought them to audawm to see what he would call them and whatsoever audawm called every living nephesh that was the name thereof 20: And audawm gave names to all cattle and to the fowl of the air and to every animal of the field but for audawm there was not found an ezer 21: And YHWH ELOHIYM caused a deep sleep to fall upon audawm and he slept and he took one of his sides and closed up the flesh 22: And the side which YHWH ELOHIYM had taken from the man built he ishshah and introduced her to audawm 23: And the man exclaimed here at last [is] bone of my bones and flesh of my flesh she is called ishshah as she was taken from iysh 24: Surely iysh shall forsake his father and his mother to follow hard after (or step in concert with) ishshah [as] one flesh 25: And they were both naked the man and the woman and were not ashamed
+18: And YHWH ELOHIYM said It is not good [no longer perfectly ordered] that the man exist alone I will make an ezer neged (a helper who is an equal counterpart) 19: And out of the ground YHWH ELOHIYM formed every animal of the field and every bird of the air and brought them to the man to see what he would call them and whatsoever audawm called every living nephesh that was the name thereof 20: And the man gave names to all cattle and to the fowl of the air and to every animal of the field but for the man there was not found an ezer 21: And YHWH ELOHIYM caused a deep sleep to fall upon the man and he slept and he took one of his sides and closed up the flesh 22: And the side which YHWH ELOHIYM had taken from the man built he ishshah and introduced her to the man 23: And the man exclaimed here paam [is] bone of my bones and flesh of my flesh she is called ishshah as she was taken from iysh 24: Surely iysh shall forsake his father and his mother to follow hard after (or step in concert with) ishshah [as] one flesh 25: And they were both naked the man and the woman and were not ashamed

-The word ezer H5828 (meaning help or succour) is used of God himself in Psalm 33:20, so translating this word as helper with the connotation of subordination is misleading at best and deceptive at worst.
+H5828 `ezer [masculine noun] derives from H5826 `azar [verb-primitive root] The word `ezer H5828 (a masculine noun meaning help or succour) is used of God himself in Psalm 33:20.
+In fact, it is used of humans only three times in scripture—and never with the meaning complementarians attach to it.
+So, translating this word as helper with the connotation of subordination is misleading at best and deceptive at worst.

-The word, neged, H5048, is also erroneously translated.
-It does not mean “for him,” as most translators have it.
+The word, neged, H5048, does not mean “for him,” as most translators have it.
 Young’s Literal Translation correctly reads “counterpart.”
-Gender-biased-English-translation-theology transforms ezer neged as “help meet for him” or “helper suitable for him.”
-Using the possessive words “for him,” in this verse, transforms—in the mind of the reader—an equal counterpart into little more than a slave.
-From this verse, in the old English, the compound word “help-meet” came into wide usage and continues so to this day.
+Gender-biased-English-translation-theology transforms ezer neged as “helpmeet for him” or “helper suitable for him.”
+Using the possessive words “for him,” in this verse, transforms—in the mind of the reader—an equal counterpart into little more than an assistant at best and slave at worst.
+From this verse in the old English, the compound word “help-meet” came into wide usage and continues so to this day.
 But, in the Hebrew, no such word or compound word as “help-meet” can be found.
 The old English used the word “meet” was used instead of words such as “appropriate” or “suitable.”
-But in the Hebrew for Genesis 2:18, the word “meet” or “suitable” is not found.
+But in the Hebrew, that underlies the A. V., the word “meet” or “suitable” is not found in Genesis 2:18.
 The last part of the verse, (help [or helper] meet [or suitable] for him), found in most English Bibles, is pure fabrication on the part of translators.

 The clear language of the Hebrew text leaves no room for the false “help-meet” tradition force-fed to Christians through gender-biased-English-translation-theology, traditional-role-religion, and its evil spawn, complementarianism.
 In a literal reading of Genesis 2:18, there is no textual basis for the virtually universal acceptance of the idea that God’s female creation was designed to be subordinate to his male creation.
-Aside from tampering with the Hebrew text and applying gender-biased-English-translation-theology to this verse, it cannot be inferred that God created the man and woman to be functionally unequal—although it is implicitly implied through myriads of false, gender-biased, translations.
-Even the most dogmatic of complementarian teachers admit that no hint of female subordination can be found in the first creation account (Genesis One).
-In fact, equality of the sexes is explicitly stated in Genesis chapter one.
-Because of that unalterable fact, role religionists have gone to great lengths in covering up the equality explicitly stated in Genesis 2:18—I will make him an ezer neged (helper equal counterpart)
+Aside from tampering with the Hebrew text and applying gender-biased-English-translation-theology to this verse, it cannot be inferred that God created the man and woman to be functionally unequal—although it is implicitly implied through myriads of false, gender-biased, Bible translations.
+Even the most dogmatic of complementarian teachers admit that no hint of female subordination can be found in the first creation account, found in Genesis Chapter One, where, in fact, equality of the sexes is explicitly stated.
+Because of that unalterable fact, role religionists have gone to great lengths, through falsifying Bible translation and misleading commentary, in covering up the equality explicitly stated in Genesis 2:18—I will make him an ezer neged (helper [equal] counterpart).

 'ishshah Hebrew for woman/wife, but not exclusively so.
 The word is also used for mixed crowds of both females and males, and therefore, can be used as gender neutral, as context allows, just as the words adam and iysh are seen in gender neutral biblical usage.
 Context must determine translation.